vishaltak/gitlab-development-kit/doc/howto/configuration.md

 ### Customizing Jaeger ports

-To run mulitple instances of the GDK, you will have to configure Jaeger so that multiple processes can run simultaneously.
+To run multiple instances of the GDK, you will have to configure Jaeger so that multiple processes can run simultaneously.
 Jaeger listens on four different ports: